-The gains were led by technology stocks, which have been responsible for big swings in the market as investors shift money in expectation of rising interest rates.
-Higher rates make shares in high-flying tech companies and other expensive growth stocks less attractive.
+Technology stocks were once again directing the broader market.
+The sector has been responsible for big daily swings as investors prepare for higher interest rates, which make shares in pricey tech companies and other expensive growth stocks relatively less attractive.

 Microsoft rose 2.5% and Apple rose 1.5%.

 A big mix of retailers, communications and health care stocks also helped lift the market.
 Energy stocks lagged other sectors as crude oil prices remained relatively stable.

 Bond yields edged higher.
 The yield on the 10-year Treasury rose to 1.83% from 1.82% late Wednesday.

 Wall Street brushed off a report from the Labor Department that showed the number of Americans applying for unemployment benefits rose to the highest level in three months as the fast-spreading omicron variant continued to disrupt the job market.

 The job market has had a rocky recovery from the virus pandemic.
 The unemployment rate fell last month to a pandemic low 3.9%.